SUMMER CC 2018

 - Upgrades/Changing Group – As per ACU Rules.

 - Scrutineering will take place in the paddock prior to the start of the meeting.
-Every rider must present their machine and helmet for inspection.
+Every rider must present their machine, helmet and body armour for inspection.
+Body armour must provide chest and back protections.
 In the event of a rider having a second machine both machines must be scrutineered before the start of the meeting.

 The machine will only be ticked off the list when the scrutineer is satisfied.